Ernie Zampese: Santa Barbara High School

-USC Trojans
+USC

 After graduating from high school, Zampese enrolled at the University of Southern California.
 He played left halfback for the USC Trojans football team from 1955 to 1956.
 Zampese developed a reputation as a colorful character at USC.
 In a 1987 feature story, the Los Angeles Times wrote of Zampese in his college days, "Zampese was a work of art, or so the legend goes, a guy who could paint the town Trojan Red at night and be seen whistling at sunrise the next morning, a Daily Racing Form folded under his arm, a soda in one hand and a cigarette in the other.
 Let's just say he wasn't headed for biology class."
 He had his best season for the Trojans as a junior in 1956.
 In the Trojans' final pre-season game in September 1956, Zampese scored two rushing touchdowns and returned a punt 66 yards.
 Zampese's performance led sports writer Braven Dyer to write, "A lightweight named Ernie Zampese stole the show...
 Weighing less than the 160 pounds credited to him on Troy's roster, the slick Santa Barbara speedster sparked the so-called second varsity unit ..."
 In addition to playing halfback, Zampese was also the punter for the 1956 Trojans team and was among the national leaders with an average of 43.9 yards per punt.
 He set the USC record for longest punt, 85 yards against Wisconsin.

 In his final college football game, Zampese ran 38 yards for a touchdown in the fourth quarter to give the Trojans a 28–20 win over Notre Dame at the Los Angeles Memorial Coliseum.
 The Los Angeles Times concluded its coverage of the game with a tribute to Zampese, "Troy had the final word, though, and came up with the clutch play on Zampese's 38-yard run 46 seconds into the final period.
 Clutch?
 You bet!
 It was fourth and 1 on the Notre Dame 38 when Ernie decided to be a hero."

 Zampese was barred from competition in 1957 due to Pacific Coast Conference penalties against USC.
 Zampese and other players had part-time jobs which were determined to be in violation of NCAA rules.
 Zampese later recalled that the part-time job that cost him his eligibility as a senior was sweeping leaves for $1.50 an hour.
 Zampese later recalled, "We did that to get extra money because you could hardly survive on what the Pacific Coast Conference allowed for scholarships.
 I had to report to a groundskeeper and do whatever he did."

 Having been ruled ineligible for the 1957 season, Zampese did not complete his degree at USC.
 He later recalled having academic problems in his senior year: "The thing that happened my last semester was that I never went to class.
 I took Incompletes and they turned to F's, and I blew the whole thing off.
 At that time, I wasn't real interested and I had no direction, other than having fun."